CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Configuration is great for all the services and components that serve more than one purpose which will highly likely happen as we are developing many apps on top of the same reusable services.
 Configuration, is a simple object that describes how an instance of the desired object should look like or behave.
 That could be as simple as setting SSLPinning for network service or setting a name to a CoreData context and so on.

-An an example in the Application Framework we can have a look at the `AppCoordinator`.
+As an example in the Application Framework we can have a look at the `AppCoordinator` where the `Configuration` is defined in its extension.
 File: `domain/Scaffold/Scaffold/Source/AppCoordinator.swift`

 ```swift
 extension AppCoordinator {
     public struct Configuration {